Managed Search Quick Start Guide

 To sign up as a SearchStax user, go to the SearchStax Free-Trial page.
 You may create a single-node deployment or a two-node cluster and experiment with it for 14 days, free of charge.
 No credit card number is required.

-For detailed information concerning accounts, see the Account Setup page.
+For additional information concerning accounts, see the Account Setup page.

 2. Create a Solr Deployment